McGill Main Chutes: My Go-To Avalanche Path Skiing

 Freddy, skinning up the one clearing that can be found on the crest of the McGill Shoulder.
 Photo: The Uptrack

 At 1600m (the magic elevation), the trees started thinning out considerably, making route-finding a whole lot easier.
-As we were trenching through more than 40cm of light and dry powder, the sun pierced through the clouds.
+While we were trenching through more than 40cm of light and dry powder, the sun pierced through the clouds.
 What a heartwarming surprise!
 We could barely see the peaks across the Trans-Canada Highway corridor.

 man breaking trail in the rogers pass backcountry